-Now if you don’t care much about the fluff factor or you baked goods – you can use a few other items to replace the volume and density of eggs:
+Now if you don’t care much about the fluff factor or your baked goods, you can use a few other items to replace the volume and density of eggs:

-It will take a few tests and tries to see how these items fit your favorite baking recipes.
-But once you experiment – you will see the diversity that egg replacers can offer in the taste, texture and nutrition of your baked goods.
+That said, it will take a few tests and tries to see how these items fit your favorite baking recipes.
+But once you experiment, you will see the diversity that egg replacers can offer in the taste, texture and nutrition of your baked goods.

 Step Five: Boost it Up!

 My favorite thing thing to do with a basic baking mix is to give it a boost of nutrition.
-I’ll adin a handful of healthy nuts, a scoop of flax seeds, top breads with oats or wheat germ.
-Or even spices like cinnamon and nutmeg add a warm kick.
-For this blueberry cake I added in several nutrition boosting ingredients!
-See below..
+I’ll add in a handful of healthy nuts, a scoop of flax seeds, top breads with oats or wheat germ, pr even spices like cinnamon and nutmeg add a warm kick.
+And for the blueberry cake below, I added in several nutrition boosting ingredients!